PhD in Physiology and Pharmacology (UNSW)

 In my first post-doctoral years, I worked in the Sensori-Motor Physiology and Therapeutics (SMPT) group in the Translational Neuroscience Facility, where I aimed to identify a potential neuroprotective compound to reduce excitotoxicity following traumatic brain injury.

-Currently, I work as a Research Associate in the Pancreatic Research Group, School of South West Clinical School/Ingham Institute, Liverpool.
+Currently, I work as a Lecturer in the Pancreatic Research Group, School of South West Clinical School/Ingham Institute, Liverpool.
 Pancreatic Research Group investigate the underlying mechanism and possible novel therapeutic approaches for chronic pancreatitis and pancreatic cancer.
 In particular, I am interested in investigating the mechanisms of diabetes associated with pancreatic cancer and chronic pancreatitis in rodent models.
 As an immunology enthusiast, I am keen to explore immune and inflammatory mediators and markers involved in pancreatic diseases.

 NHMRC Ideas Grant (2020-2024) - Pancreatic Cancer Related Diabetes (PCRD) - Novel role of Pancreatic Stellate Cells

 CONCERT seed grant (2020-2022) - Pancreatic cancer related diabetes-Elucidating its mechanism to enable diagnosis and improved treatment of pancreatic cancer

 PanKind Early detection innovation grant (2022) - Deciphering the Exosomal RNA Cargo in Pancreatic Cancer-related diabetes using Transcriptmonics: A Novel Approach for Early Detection of pancreatic cancer